natcap/invest.users-guide/source/coastal_blue_carbon.rst

 **LULC Snapshots (Rasters)**:  A set of GDAL-supported rasters representing the landscape/seascape at particular points in time.
 Provided in chronological order.

-**LULC Snapshot Years**: A set of years that respectively correspond to the provided lulc snapshot rasters.
+**LULC Snapshot Years**: A set of years that respectively correspond to the provided LULC snapshot rasters.
 Provided in chronological order.

 **LULC Transition Effect on Carbon Emissions (CSV)**: Generated by the preprocessor.
 This file must be edited before it can be used by the main model.
-The left-most column represents the source lulc class, and the top row represents the destination lulc class.
+The left-most column represents the source LULC class, and the top row represents the destination LULC class.

  ==========  =======  =======  ===
  lulc-class  <lulc1>  <lulc2>  ...